mcheshkov/paidy-restaurant-api/README.md

 And then run tests with
 `PG_HOST=localhost PG_PORT=5432 PG_USER=paidy PG_PASS=paidy cargo test -- --ignored`

+To run load simulator first start PostgreSQL, just as with tests.

+Then initialize DB with

+`POSTGRES_USERNAME=paidy POSTGRES_PASSWORD=paidy RUST_LOG=info cargo run -- --postgres-host localhost --postgres-database paidy --tasks 1 --init-and-exit`

-To run load simulator first start PostgreSQL, just as with test, and then run something like this `POSTGRES_USERNAME=paidy POSTGRES_PASSWORD=paidy RUST_LOG=info cargo run --release -- --postgres-host localhost --postgres-database paidy --postgres-pool 50 --tasks 50`
+And then run load it with

+`POSTGRES_USERNAME=paidy POSTGRES_PASSWORD=paidy RUST_LOG=info cargo run --release -- --postgres-host localhost --postgres-database paidy --postgres-pool 50 --tasks 50`

+Now you should see lots of logs from operations started by load simulator.

+To stop it, press Ctrl+C, or send SIGINT by other means.